Skip to content

 Susak: The Forgotten Island

-Susak is a small island situated offshore Croatia.
-Today it is inhabited by less than 200 people and a similar number of cats.
-Wandering through the streets of the only town on the island with the same name you get the feeling of strolling through a forgotten place.
+Susak is a small island situated offshore of Croatia.
+Today, it is inhabited by less than 200 people and has a similar number of cats.
+Wandering through the streets of the only town on the island with the same name, you get the feeling of strolling through a forgotten place.
 There are many empty ruins slowly crumbling down and being taken by nature.
 Things used to be different in Susak.
-Until the mid of the 20th century the little island was known for its fertile lands which were used for cultivating wine grapes.
-The stunning number of 98% of the island was covered by extensive vinyards.
-Additionally peoples worked as fishermen and in navigation.
-With the spread of modernity people strived for better living conditions and many left for the US and other parts of the world.
-Susak became largely deserted and turned to a largely forgotten place with mostly older inhabitants left.
+Until the mid of the 20th century, the little island was known for its fertile lands, which were used for cultivating wine grapes.
+A stunning 98% of the island was covered by extensive vineyards.
+Additionally, people worked as fishermen and in navigation.
+With the spread of modernity, people strived for better living conditions, and many left for the US and other parts of the world.
+Susak became largely deserted and turned into a largely forgotten place with mostly older inhabitants left.

 Croatia Off Season

-The country of Croatia is situated in the southeast of Europe and is a popular destination for travellers around the word.
+The country of Croatia is situated in the southeast of Europe and is a popular destination for travelers around the world.
 However, many tourists arrive in the warmer seasons of the year.
 Coming to the coast of Croatia in winter during a pandemic offers new perspectives on this beautiful country.
-You get to enjoy empty streets and sea shores, with only some birds and cats quietly watching the waves go by.
+You get to enjoy empty streets and seashores, with only some birds and cats quietly watching the waves go by.